Maple season in Ontario is here! Sample this Canadian and Indigenous classic at these sugar shacks in and around Toronto.

 Richardson’s Farm & Market

-Just over an hour and a half away, you’ll find Richardson’s Farm & Market, a sugarbush that’s also a pick-your-own market during the growing season.
+Just over an hour and a half away, you’ll find Richardson’s Farm & Market, a working sugarbush that’s also a pick-your-own market during the growing season.

 It's a hands-on experience where you will tap a tree, collect and boil sap in a hollowed-out log (a technique pioneered by Indigenous people), make maple taffy over a mound of snow, and then sit down to a hearty brunch of pancakes, baked beans, locally made sausages or bacon, all served up with generous servings of maple syrup.